kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 6. Return true if all PVCs are matched.
 7. If there are still unmatched PVCs, check if dynamic provisioning is possible.
-For this alpha phase, the provisioner is not topology aware, so the predicate will just return true if there is a provisioner specified (internal or external).
+For this alpha phase, the provisioner is not topology aware, so the predicate will just return true if there is a provisioner specified in the StorageClass (internal or external).
 8. Otherwise return false.

 TODO: caching format and details